basp-group/Faceted-HyperSARA/faceting_table.md

 -> SNR slightly better after update
 -> rel. variation starts to oscillate for (10, 10)

-Test again with old values: 806976 (!!
+Test again with old values: 806976, running in ~/Faceted... (!!
 BEWARE: need to modify script before launching anything new !!)

 ---